Comprehensive Veterinary Dentistry

-Routine dental health care and at-home hygiene are key aspects of your dog or cat's oral and overall health.
+Routine veterinary dentistry and at-home hygiene are key aspects of your dog or cat's oral and overall health.
 Unfortunately, most pets don't actually get the oral health care they need in order to keep their gums and teeth clean and healthy.

 At our Murfreesboro veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.

 We are also passionate about providing dental health education to each of our clients, helping them create an at-home oral hygiene routine that works for them and their pets.